gnowledge/gnowledge.github.io/projects/chatshaala-makerspace.md

 >**Do I have to be present for the entire duration of the chatshaala?**
 > It's up to your availability.
 You can drop-in and leave anytime depending on your schedule.

->**I have already working on my project idea and facing a challenge during the implementation.
+>**I am already working on my project idea and facing a challenge during the implementation.
 Can I join the session to seek feedback on my project and get help?**
 > Yes.
 We encourage the sharing of challenges and problems with the community so that there is collaborative learning.
 We have a diverse group of mentors and community members who are always willing to extend help to support each other.
 You can also document your challenge on [metastudio.org](https://metastudio.org/)